6 Stages of AI-Based Testing You MUST know!

 At Stage 2, AI tests against baseline changes test, as well as test the visual features of the page under scrutiny.
 But inspecting every test failure to see if it’s a “good” failure or just a bug can be a weary process, particularly if one change is revealed in various test failures.

-In addition, Stage 3 AI can indicate the human when the changes are the same and asks whether to approve or disapprove all the grouped changes.
+In addition, Stage 3 can indicate the human when the changes are the same and asks whether to approve or disapprove all the grouped changes.

-Summing up, at Stage 3 AI assists you to confirm changes against the baseline and converts the struggle into an easy effort.
+Summing up, at Stage 3 assists you to confirm changes against the baseline and converts the struggle into an easy effort.

 Stage 4: Conditional Automation

 Stage 4 focuses on Machine Learning techniques to compare the changes made.
 However, human intervention is necessary here to inspect any failure or changes identified in the software app.
-At Stage 4, AI could only check the off-based app design such as whitespace use, alignment, usage, color and font, and layout.
+At Stage 4, Artificial Intelligence could only check the off-based app design such as whitespace use, alignment, usage, color and font, and layout.

 Stage 5: High-level Automation